Higher-dimensional Auslander-Reiten theory on $(d+2)$-angulated categories: Preliminaries

 We recall the notion of a right $(d+2)$-angulated category from \cite[Definition 2.1]{l2}.
+The axiom (N4) presented below is based on the higher octahedral axiom introduced in \cite{ahbt}.

-\begin{definition} A {\em right} $(d+2)$-\emph{angulated category} is a triple $(\C, \Sigma^d, \Theta)$, where $\C$ is an additive category, $\Sigma^d$ is an endofunctor of $\C$ ($\Sigma^d$ is called the $d$-suspension functor), and $\Theta$ is a class of $(d+2)$-$\Sigma^d$-sequences (whose elements are called right $(d+2)$-angles), which satisfies the following axioms: \begin{itemize} \item[(N1)] \begin{itemize} \item[(a)] The class $\Theta$ is closed under isomorphisms, direct sums and direct summands.
+\begin{definition} A {\em right} $(d+2)$-\emph{angulated category} is a triple $(\C, \Sigma^d, \Theta)$, where $\C$ is an additive category, $\Sigma^d$ is the $d$-suspension functor of $\C$, and $\Theta$ is a class of $(d+2)$-$\Sigma^d$-sequences (whose elements are called right $(d+2)$-angles), which satisfies the following axioms: \begin{itemize} \item[(N1)] \begin{itemize} \item[(a)] The class $\Theta$ is closed under isomorphisms, direct sums and direct summands.

 \item[(b)] For each object $A\in\C$ the trivial sequence

 belongs to $\Theta$.